 BOARD COMMITTEES

-TransCanada has four committees of the Board: the Audit committee, the Governance committee, the Health, Safety and Environment committee and the Human Resources committee.
-The voting members of each of these committees, as of February 12, 2015, are identified below.
-Ms. Reynolds was appointed as the Chair of the Human Resources committee effective May 2, 2014.
+TransCanada has four committees of the Board: the Audit committee, the Governance committee, the Health, Safety & Environment committee and the Human Resources committee.
+The voting members of each of these committees, as of February 10, 2016, are identified below.